Madison County, Georgia: History

+Postal history

+In 1879, there were only four post offices in Madison County: Danielsville, Fort Lamar, Madison Springs and Paoli.
+In 1889, Madison county had post offices at Carlton, Danielsville, Dowdy, Fort Lamar, Gholston (Gholston's Stand), Hix, Ila, Madison Springs, Medicus, Paoli and Planter.

+By 1900, additional post offices had been opened in Alvin, Berea, Boggs, Carruth, Comer, Fiveforks (now Comer), Jeptha, Larkin, Monitor, Neese, Pocataligo and Sorrells, while the offices in Gholston and Medicus had been closed.
+By 1910, most of these post offices had closed; the only remaining ones were in Carlton, Colbert, Comer, Danielsville and Hull.

+By 1920, the office in Ila had reopened.
+The county would retain these six post offices into the 21st century.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 286 sqmi, of which 282 sqmi is land and 3.3 sqmi (1.1%) is water.

 The vast majority of Madison County is located in the Broad River sub-basin of the Savannah River basin, with just a very small portion of the county's western edge located in the Upper Oconee River sub-basin of the Altamaha River basin.